 You may prefer to stay in a small village: Bali or Panormos would fit the bill or even Plakias, sandwiched between sea and mountains, with one of the loveliest bays on Crete.

 Bali was originally a small fishing hamlet, but over the years has grown into a bustling tourist village, with pretty white houses and lots of flowers set closely around little hillsides, overlooking the little fishing harbour and the sea.
-The delightful way in which this tucked away village hugs the coastline of hills and valleys makes it a very attractive and romantic spot, with restaurants and tavernas jumbling together close to the waters edge.
-Life is easy going and simple with lots of opportunity to bask in the sun or to enjoy the clear calm sea at number of tiny sand and shingle beaches, and Bali offers a large choice of tavernas, restaurants, little shops, and a disco.
-One of the little coves is for naturist sun bathing.
-It is 32 km to Rethymnon and about 46 km to Heraklion or 45 minute drive, with the main highway just about 2 km out of the village and a regular bus service on the highway to both towns.
+The delightful way in which this tucked-away village hugs the coastline of hills and valleys makes it an attractive and romantic spot, with restaurants and tavernas jumbling together close to the water's edge.
+Life is easy going and simple with lots of opportunity to bask in the sun or to enjoy the sea at a number of tiny sand and shingle beaches, and Bali offers a large choice of tavernas, restaurants, little shops, and a disco.
+One of the little coves is for naturist sun-bathing.
+It is 32 km to Rethymnon and about 46 km to Heraklion or a 45 minute drive, with the main highway just about 2 km out of the village and a regular bus service on the highway to both towns.
 From Bali there are plenty of worthwhile sightseeing opportunities, for example the Melidoni cave in the traditional mountain village of Margarites, or the old pottery works.

 Where to visit

 Originally a small fishing hamlet which has grown into a bustling tourist village, with pretty white houses and lots of flowers.